County tackles many topics

-During the longest regular meeting of Monroe County Board thus far this year, commissioners covered a number of topics on June 20, including finances, the ongoing jail expansion project, water, transportation and nature.
+During the longest regular meeting thus far this year, commissioners on June 20 discussed finances, the ongoing jail expansion project, water, transportation and nature.

-Monroe County Treasurer Kevin Koenigstein began by presenting a quarterly update of the county’s financial position.
+Monroe County Treasurer Kevin Koenigstein began that meeting by presenting a quarterly update of the county’s financial position.

 Koenigstein called sales tax the “heartbeat” of county economy, adding the record-setting numbers for both sales and income tax are a result of inflation, a trend that has continued from the prior fiscal year.

-Another byproduct of recent inflation is a 4.7 percent pay increase in the next fiscal year for both the Monroe County Sheriff and Monroe County State’s Attorneys.
+Another byproduct of recent inflation is a 4.7 percent pay increase in the next fiscal year for both the Monroe County sheriff and Monroe County state’s attorney.

-Koenigstein noted those pay increases are mandated and paid for by the state, but said the increase “says a lot about the rate of inflation,” and suggested the county may look to make similar changes for county employees in the next budget.
+Koenigstein noted those pay increases are mandated and paid for by the state, but said the increase “says a lot about the rate of inflation,” and suggested Monroe County may look to make similar changes for county employees in the next budget.

-Otherwise, the county’s financial position is generally on track, with nearly all departments operating within or below budget currently.
+Otherwise, Monroe County’s financial position is generally on track, with nearly all departments operating within or below budget currently.

 One anomaly was the Monroe County Sheriff’s Department, which was shown to be operating at 1.73 percent over budget, although Koenigstein said it was because there were three payroll cycles in May rather than the usual two.